"Use private jet": Music promoter to Sark as he misses US event due to bad plane

 He told YEN.com.gh:

-Sarkodie's ordeal with Delta Airlines involved an emergency landing on an island in Portugal, which left passengers stranded at the airport for approximately 6 hours.
+Sarkodie's ordeal with Delta Airlines involved an emergency landing on an island in Portugal, which left passengers stranded at the airport for approximately six hours.

-The artist criticized the airline for poor communication and the use of outdated aircraft, especially for flights originating from Africa.
-He emphasized the importance of passenger safety and hoped that the airline would address these issues promptly.
+The artiste criticised the airline for poor communication and the use of outdated aircraft, especially for flights originating from Africa.
+He emphasised the importance of passenger safety and hoped the airline would address these issues promptly.

 While Sarkodie expressed regret over missing the Detroit event, he assured his fans that efforts were being made to make it up to them.